meganutmega/img2ico/README.md

 ### Beta v0.3.0

 - Added ability to choose between PNG, JPG, and SVG files.
 Note that only JPG will work currently, *NOT* JPEG.
 This will be worked on soon.
+- Added ability to convert singular files rather than only in bulk.

 ## Previous versions